anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The function of wisdom is to discriminate between good and evil.
+Quote: Any sufficiently advanced technology is equivalent to magic.

-By: Cicero
+By: Arthur C. Clarke